Eclo19/Fourier/README.md

 # Fourier
-My Implementations of DTF and FFT in C++.
+My Implementations of DTF and some algorithms of FFT in C++.
+There are also IFFT and IDFT functions.